immutables/immutables.github.io/getstarted.md

 Even basic immutable class generation has a lot more tricks to show, check out the [guide](/immutable.html)!

+<a href="/immutable.html" class="btn btn-default btn-lg">Read guide...</a>

 <a name="android"></a>
 ### Configuration for Android
 To comfortably use _Immutables_ for Android development, here are the steps for to setup working build configuration:

 #### Using apt plugin

 An annotation processor plugin should be configured for Android build.
-Although Immutables annotation processing works with Javac without specific configuration, however the work of a plugin is to ensure that output directories, dependency scopes and other miscellaneous details are being setup correctly.
-We found the 'android-apt' plugin works well for this, especially with Android Studio.
+Although _Immutables_ annotation processing works with Javac without specific configuration, the work of a plugin is to ensure that output directories, dependency scopes and other miscellaneous details are being setup correctly.
+We found the 'android-apt' plugin works well for this, including interaction with Android Studio.

 ```javascript
 buildscript {